mryogi11/mybabybridge_benefit_platform/docs/HANDOVER.md

 3. ✅ Implementation of authentication flow (login, register, session management)
 4. ✅ Creation of main application layouts and navigation
 5. ✅ Development of dashboard pages for patients and providers
-6. ✅ Implementation of treatment plan management features
+6. ❌ Implementation of treatment plan management features (Superseded by Benefit/Package module)
 7. ✅ Addition of appointment scheduling and history views
 8. ✅ Integration of MyBabyBridge branding and logo
 9. ✅ Responsive design for mobile and desktop